 About Colin Van Ostern

-Colin Van Ostern is a former New Hampshire state Executive Councilor planning to run for Secretary of State in the fall of 2018 on a platform of standing up for voting rights, streamlining business creation, promoting fair, secure, and clean elections, and protecting New Hampshire’s First In The Nation presidential primary.
+Colin Van Ostern is a former New Hampshire state Executive Councilor planning to run for the nonpartisan office of Secretary of State in December of 2018, on a platform of promoting fair, secure, and clean elections, streamlining business creation, and protecting New Hampshire’s First In The Nation presidential primary.

-In 2016, Colin was the Democratic nominee for Governor of New Hampshire, ultimately losing in one of the narrowest gubernatorial elections in state history.
+In 2016, Colin was the nominee for Governor of New Hampshire of the Democratic Party, ultimately losing in one of the narrowest gubernatorial elections in state history.
 Colin works currently as Vice President of Workforce Solutions at Southern New Hampshire University and has previously worked as a business manager at Stonyfield yogurt and a senior advisor to New Hampshire elected officials including U.S. Senator Jeanne Shaheen and Congresswoman Annie Kuster.

 He holds an MBA from the Tuck School of Business at Dartmouth, as well as a BA from The George Washington University, and lives in Concord with his wife Kristyn, two sons, and black lab.
 Colin and Kristyn were married in Dixville Notch, New Hampshire, the site of the first votes in New Hampshire’s First In The Nation presidential primary.